gabriel4649/JMdictDB/README.txt

   Apache [2.2] (on Unix/Linux systems) or
   or IIS [6.0] (on MS Windows systems)

+On Windows you will also need a copy of the GNU "make" program if you want to use the Makefiles to automate some of the install procedures, see below.

 Procedure
 ---------
 Note: relative file paths below (except in command